My Stepmother Is an Alien

 Story Breakdown

 The comedic structure relies on both situational humor and character-based comedy.
 Trying to rescue her home planet from destruction, a gorgeous extraterrestrial named Celeste arrives on Earth and begins her scientific research.
 She woos quirky scientist Dr. Steve Mills, a widower with a young daughter.
 Before long, Celeste finds herself in love with Steve and her new life on Earth, where she experiences true intimacy for the first time.
 But when she loses sight of her mission, she begins to question where she belongs.
-The film finds humor in relatable situations while maintaining narrative momentum.
-The jokes serve the story, with callbacks and running gags that reward attentive viewers.
+The production finds humor in relatable situations while maintaining narrative momentum.
+The jokes serve the story, with callbacks that reward attentive viewers.

 Narrative Structure